RobMUstc/Take-Home-Challenge/README.md

 Multiple approaches were considered to assess the class of student answers, including a lexical approach, a semantic approach and a syntactic approach.
 Deep learning approaches were considered (after a brief review of some literature), but were left for future exploration given the time constraints of the task.

 Ultimately, an ensemble approach was chosen, in which key features were extracted from the training data, focusing on a comparison between the reference and student answers.
-A Random Forest Classifier was trained with the chosen features.
+A Random Forest Classifier (RFC) was trained with the chosen features.
 The classifier was used to predict the grade class.

 ### Chosen Features

 The mix of chosen features aimed to assess the relevance, completeness and domain-specificity of the student answers.
-After some experimentation, the following features were extracted to train the Random Forest Classifier:
+After some experimentation, the following features were extracted to train the RFC:

 - **Cosine similarity** between student and reference answers.
 This gives a semantic measure of similarity between both answers.
 - **Length difference** between student and reference answers.
 This gives a measure of completeness of the student's answer.